Care that grows with them (Ages 10–19)

-Adolescence, defined as the phase of life between ages 10 and 19 is a transformative period marked by rapid physical, emotional, and social development.
-It is a time of great potential, when young people begin to shape lifelong habits, behaviors, and aspirations.
-Yet, for too many adolescents in Malawi, this critical phase is threatened by barriers to health, education, safety and opportunity.
+Adolescence, defined as ages 10–19, is a transformative period of rapid physical, emotional, and social development.
+It is a time when lifelong habits, behaviors, and aspirations take shape.
+For many adolescents in Malawi, however, this critical stage is constrained by barriers to health, education, safety, and opportunity.

 Why Adolescent